 Power output: 315kW

 Purchased as a heavy shunter to replace smaller DS and DSA class shunting locomotives and smaller steam locomotives.
 A second version was built by NZR powered by two Leyland diesel engines instead of the Rolls-Royce engines.
 Only NZR-built locomotives remain in service.
-Two locomotives are preserved, one by Waitara Railway Preservation Society, and one by Mainline Steam. - DSG class

 Entered service: 1981